bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

     * Margin

 4. You are working on the cross-axis when you are using the ```align-items``` property with flexbox.
 With flexboxes that have ```flex-direction``` of the default row this would be the axis that is vertically positioned.
 However if the ```flex-direction``` is set to column now this cross-axis is the horizontal with respect to the flexbox.

+5. `$ git commit -m "Your message here"` is the command that will commit stage changes and include the commit message without opening the default text editor.